 Shirodhara treatment has significant benefits for the health of scalp and hair, as the oil or milk are applied directly on that area of the body.
 The different kinds of oils used all have their own properties, but all of them will offer the scalp moisture and nourishment that is directly applied on their surface and are allowed to integrate directly into the tissues of the body.

 All ingredients used in Shirodhara head massage are safe, edible and non-toxic.
 These ingredients are healthy to use directly on the scalp and will strengthen the scalp tissues and hair follicles.
 This will also treat the hair strands.
 This practice is excellent for anyone suffering from dandruff, dry scalp, alopecia, dry or brittle hair or specifically from hair loss.
 It can be used both as a preventative treatment for those with a family history of these conditions wanting to prevent them, or to treat existing conditions within the body.
 While Ayurveda cannot reverse hair loss and promote hair growth in bald spots, it can support those suffering from hair loss by nourishing the scalp and strengthening the hair follicles so that the hair is stronger and less prone to falling out.

 Our clinics are well equipped to perform full scale shirodhara treatment.
+Please visit our page on our services to find out various Shirodhara options.
 Get in touch with Ayurwoman to know more about how we customise shirodhara to suit your dosha type.
 To contact us, kindly navigate to our contacts page.